 Before we proceed, a few comments are in order.
-First, let us pick one of the states, say the pre-selected state $\ket{\psi_1}$, and act upon its left or right component with an arbitrary diagonal operator, denoted respectively $D_\mathbb{A}$ or $D_\mathbb{B}$
+First, let us pick one of the states, say the pre-selected state $\ket{\psi_1}$, and act upon its left or right component with an arbitrary diagonal operator, denoted respectively by $D_\mathbb{A}$ and $D_\mathbb{B}$

 The corresponding transition matrices for such rescaled states are then also rescaled by diagonal factors, and we denote them by